 For thirteen years, the two-faced traitor carefully fed both sides half-truths and misinformation to drag out the war—and subsequently fatten his coffers.
 At the war’s conclusion, he retired, but he did not rest easily with his riches.
 As the dust of the decade-long war settled, some of Joris’ superiors began to suspect his duplicity.
 When Joris was summoned by the Sun King to answer these allegations, the Butcher fled with all the ill-gotten riches he could carry.
 He slipped onto a ship bound for the New World, a destination far-removed from his old imperial masters.
 Once the ship stopped in Haiti to buy slaves, the stowaway slipped off with none the wiser.
 There, Joris shed his birth name for good and created his new identity as Armand Chassagnac.
 After buying both slaves and passage aboard another ship, he settled in the relatively lawless entrepôt of New Orleans.
 There, he built a plantation along the banks of the Mississippi and became a veritable recluse, justifiably paranoid that other colonists might expose his past sins and alert the French authorities.

 Yet, Armand could not sit completely idle, so he turned his devious mind towards his slaves.
-He spied on them, manipulated them, and turned them against one another like a devilish puppeteer—with Miss Opal being one of his favorite victims.
-Yet, when Virginia de Palencia Embraced Miss Opal, the spider and fly reversed roles.
-In the 263 years since his retributive ghouling, Armand (who is more commonly known as ‘Misser Shoofly’ among the Nosferatu for the constant swarm of horrifyingly large and bloodthirsty ghoul-flies that harangue him) has attempted to betray his domitor on several occasions—with terrible consequences.
-As a result, Armand has been twisted into a slavish, utterly obedient devotee of Miss Opal—and if he harbors any ill-will towards his former property, he hides it extremely well.
+He spied on them, manipulated them, and turned them against one another like a devilish puppeteer—with his fat cook Miss Opal being one of his favorite victims.
+But not even the spymaster who had played two kings against each other could have anticipated his slave’s Embrace into the ranks of Clan Nosferatu, and the spider and fly reversed roles.
+In the 263 years since his retributive ghouling, Armand (who is more commonly known as ‘Misser Shoofly’ among the Nosferatu for the constant swarm of horrifyingly large and bloodthirsty cloud of ghouled flies that harangues him) has attempted to betray his domitor on several occasions—with terrible consequences.
+As a result, Armand has been twisted into a slavish, utterly obedient devotee of Miss Opal—and if he harbors any ill will towards his former property, he hides it extremely well.